 Here’s an example from BOOM By Cindy Joseph.
 They highlight their money-back guarantee badge on product pages.

-Free trials also fall into this category: if a visitor still hasn’t made up their mind to sign up for your service, a free trial might just make all the difference.
+Free trials also fall into this category of trust badges.
+If a visitor still hasn’t made up their mind to sign up for your service, a free trial might just make all the difference.

 5. Free shipping badges